spike-js/rfcs/architecture/data-graph.md

 The data graph is a graph describing each piece of data given to the site, and its relationship to the templates of the site.

-Reshape provides us a way of using a rudimentary form of reverse analysis.
-Given that the data being passed into the site must be a well-known, non-recursive data structure, it can be `JSON.stringified` and analyzed.

-Inversely, given that reshape can calculate an AST of the expressions and usage of code in its AST, we can analyze what what data is used by the reshape templates.

-With these two pieces of information, we can:
+Javascript has a feature called `proxies`, which let you add behaviour to an object when it is accessed.
+Given that reshape compiles its templates to functions that access data to render html, we could theoretically mutate the site data with a proxy each time it's passed to a template, with the template's metadata, and use logic to track which files access what parts of the data structure.

+This would allow to:

+- Compute the data access of a given template
-- Calculate the data needed for a given output page
+- Grab all of the data that was accessed for a given template
-- Hash the data needed for a given page into a much smaller string
+- Hash it into a much smaller string
-- Write that to a filesystem cache, mapping it to its source page
-- Compare the delta of this between builds, provided the cache is persisted
-- Only apply compilation for the outputs that have changed, or are new

-This means very effective incremental building may be possible, allowing full incremental rebuilds for prod.
+- Store the keys of the data mapped to each template, and a hash of their values, in a filesystem cache
+- On subsequent builds, read in that cache, and compare the hash of current values against the old hash using the stored mapping, to see if the data has changed.

 ## Value